-Staples Inc. (SPLS) tumbled to the lowest level since 2003 after the office-supply retailer cut its annual sales and profit forecast amid slower growth in the U.S. and tepid demand in Europe.
+Staples Inc. (SPLS:US) tumbled to the lowest level since 2003 after the office-supply retailer cut its annual sales and profit forecast amid slower growth in the U.S. and tepid demand in Europe.

 The shares fell 15 percent to $11.49, the most since May 2011 and the lowest level since March 2003, at the close in New York.
 The stock had the biggest decline in the Standard & Poor’s 500 Index.